 Tucking them in the ground while fully hydrated will ensure that there is already moisture in the soil and it will help them withstand the planting process.
 Choosing a cloudy day or planting early in the morning before the sun is on full blast will keep the roots from drying out if exposed during the process.

 Make sure all plants are dusted off and standing upright when done.
-Avoid mulch directly at the base of your plant as this may cause rot.

 3. Water.
 Then water again.